em00k/NextBuild-Studio-Help/README.md

 The copy to live script copies the jsonfiles to the live directory.
 This is used to test the editors in the live environment in a Virtual Machine.

 The jsonfiles folder contains all three json files that are used by the NextBuild Studio extension.

 - jsonfiles/keywords.json
-    - This file contains the keywords that are used by the NextBuild Studio extension.
+    - This is what will appear in the F1 help system, when you haev the cursor over a keyword and press F1.
     - ![Keywords Editor](docs/keywords.png)
 - jsonfiles/nextbuild_constants.json
-    - This file contains the constants that are used by the NextBuild Studio extension.
+    - This is what will appear when you hover over a keyword in the editor.
     - ![Constants Editor](docs/constants.png)
 - jsonfiles/nextbuild_snippets.json
-    - This file contains the snippets that are used by the NextBuild Studio extension.
+    - These expand when you start typing a keyword in the editor.
     - ![Snippets Editor](docs/snippets.png)

 The copy to live script copies these files to the live directory.